 New Delhi.
-While crores of taxpayers’ money is believed to have gone waste as Monsoon Session of the Parliament could function only on six days, CAG has calculated a loss of at least 200 Megawatts of Energy due to non-functioning parliament.
+While crores of taxpayers’ money is believed to have gone waste as Monsoon Session of the Parliament could function only on six days, CAG has calculated a loss of at least 200 Megawatts of power due to non-functioning parliament.

 In an interim report leaked to Faking News, CAG has claimed that this much of energy could have been used to light a remote village of India, but the leaders of India preferred to waste it over shouting and having a scuffle in the Parliament.

-“Each MP, on an average, burns 280 calories each time he runs to the well of the house, shouts slogans, pushes other MPs, throws copies of bills, etc., before running out of the house after an adjournment is announced,” the CAG report claimed, “These calories are used up within two minutes, which is the average time taken for either Lok Sabha or Rajya Sabha to get adjourned.”
+“Each MP, on an average, burns 280 calories of energy each time he runs to the well of the house, shouts slogans, pushes other MPs, throws copies of bills, etc., before running out of the house after an adjournment is announced,” the CAG report claimed, “These calories are used up within two minutes, which is the average time taken for either Lok Sabha or Rajya Sabha to get adjourned.”

-Since one Calorie equals 4.184 Kilojoules and one Watt equals one Joule per Second, CAG calculated that around 9.76 Kilowatts of energy was wasted by each MP on every adjournment in either of the houses.
+Since one Calorie equals 4.184 Kilojoules and one Watt equals one Joule per Second, CAG calculated that around 9.76 Kilowatts of power was wasted by each MP on every adjournment in either of the houses.

-“Since Parliament didn’t function for 13 days in the Monsoon Session, and both the houses were adjourned twice every day – before and after lunch – every MP effectively wasted 253.83 Kilowatts of energy in this session,” the report claimed.
+“Since Parliament didn’t function for 13 days in the Monsoon Session, and both the houses were adjourned twice every day – before and after lunch – every MP effectively wasted 253.83 Kilowatts of power in this session,” the report claimed.

-Taking into account that the total number of MPs in the both houses of the Parliament was 790, CAG concluded that the country incurred a “presumptive loss” of 205 Megawatts of energy due to frequent adjournments and slogan shouting by the honorable MPs.
+Taking into account that the total number of MPs in the both houses of the Parliament was 790, CAG concluded that the country incurred a “presumptive loss” of 205 Megawatts of power due to frequent adjournments and slogan shouting by the honorable MPs.

 When Faking News pointed out that not every MP could be assumed shouting and not every MP could be assumed present during the adjournments, CAG claimed that such factual details were not integral to the concept of presumptive or notional loss.